 - Carefully pat a thin layer of slushy mix over the entire igloo and then refreeze for 2-3 hours.

-The salt works as an adhesive by melting the ice cube where you dipped it.
+When creating an igloo from ice cubes, the salt works as an adhesive.
+First, the salt melts the ice cube where you dipped it.
 The melted part then “sticks” to the frozen cubes below.
 The salt works by lowering the freezing point of the ice cube.
 Freshwater freezes at 32° F, but saltwater freezes at 28.8° F. In order for the salty ice cube to stay frozen, the side with the salt on it would need to be below 28.8° F. Since room temperature is often around 70° F, the ice melts.